drcscodes/drcs.codes/content/python/projects/markov-chains.md

 ## Solution Description

 Write a module named `source.py` with a class named `SourceModel` whose constructor takes a name for a source, and a courpus object of type `TextIOWrapper` (such as a file object -- see [io module](https://docs.python.org/3/library/io.html)) and builds a first-order Markov model of the transitions between letters in the source.
-Only alphabetic characters in the source corpus should be considered and they should be normalized to upper or lower case.
-For simplicity (see background) only consider the 26 letters of the English alphabet.
+Only alphabetic characters in the source corpus should be considered, and they should be normalized to upper or lower case.
+For simplicity (see background) only consider the 26 letters of the English alphabet (for languages whose alphabets have diacritics, simply drop them, e.g., use e for é, u for ü, etc.).

 Here are some example corpus files and test files: